 Deer are an important part of the Scottish countryside, playing a crucial role in shaping the landscape and the wildlife that lives there.
 They are also important for the rural economy and seeing deer while out walking is a highly valued experience.
 Yet if deer numbers are too high, this can cause damage to the natural environment.

 Also, the management of deer through the use of fencing or through stalking activities has the potential to conflict with outdoor recreation activities.
+We can also do our bit as walkers to avoid conflict with stalking.

 Deer are not owned by anyone, but a landowner has the right to shoot deer on their own land.